pokegirllia14-coder/Github-tester/README.md

 # Github-tester
-Madhouse of Creativity....Here Starsfall and here Darkness glows...
+Madhouse of Creativity....Here Stars fall and here Darkness glows...

-Sup, Name's St@Rf@!!, welocome to the Madhouse of Creativity, where memes and Rickroll rule.
+Sup, Name's St@Rf@!!, welocome to the Madhouse of Creativity, where Memes and Rickroll rule.

 Here fans of KOTLC, Percy Jackson, Harry Potter, and Supernatural Investigations will be rewarded